 At the time, these shots were me getting my feet wet in photography.
 However, looking back, these shots are now moments in time when Chicago was dealing with historic weather and trying times.
 I will speak to each of these images separately.

-• Super Moon Sail – In late August of 2023, I went to Navy Pier to photograph a rising supermoon over the Chicago Lighthouse just offshore in Lake Michigan.
+Super Moon Sail – In late August of 2023, I went to Navy Pier to photograph a rising supermoon over the Chicago Lighthouse just offshore in Lake Michigan.
 Getting there early, setting up my tripod, and using a star tracker to predict the location of the moon rise was the best decision.
 Soon, the edge of Navy Pier was lined with local photographers looking for the perfect places to set up.
 The moon hit the horizon, and the images came out incredible.
 I would have been pleased if this was the best it got, but then I saw a sailboat heading toward the lighthouse.
 It looked as if it was going to cross in front of both the moon and the lighthouse.
 I dialed in all my settings and captured my favorite Chicago photo of 2023.

-• Great Chicago Storm – Many years ago, before composite photography was popular, I decided to watch an approaching storm from the Adler Planetarium.
+Great Chicago Storm – Many years ago, before composite photography was popular, I decided to watch an approaching storm from the Adler Planetarium.
 The storm had a particularly narrow rain wall in front of it, allowing me to get great photographs of lightning using long exposure techniques.
-Two massive bolts rained down over downtown Chicago, captured by one single exposure, while another one that split into two was captured in a different exposure.
+Two massive bolts rained down over downtown Chicago, captured by a single exposure, while another one that split into two was captured in a different exposure.
 I then took the two images and merged them into one, creating a wild panoramic image of a major storm over Chicago.
 Planetarium Drive is one of my favorite places to watch incoming storms.

 Aerial photography of Chicago

 I am admittedly not a huge fan of drones.
 All too often, I have been in a gorgeous place out alone in nature and gotten annoyed by the buzzing sound of an invasive drone.
 I do love the results of drone photography, but I choose to do very little myself.
 That being said, I find it way more fun to get on top of skyscrapers in cities to capture the top-down look of their skylines.
-With a few connections with residents in some of Chicago’s tallest buildings, I like to get on the rooftops of these residents and catch the sunrise with my professional, high-resolution camera.
-Using a high-power professional camera lets me pull out incredible details most drones cannot.
+With a few connections with residents in some of Chicago’s tallest buildings, I like to get on the rooftops of these buildings and catch the sunrise with my professional, high-resolution camera.
+Using a high-power professional camera lets me pull out incredible details that most drones cannot.

 Abstract Chicago photography prints